The flag of the Netherlands represents its history, symbols, and tradition.

 Dutch symbols

 The flag of the Netherlands is naturally the ultimate symbol of the country.
-Still, there are also many other symbols that represent the Dutch culture.
+Still, many other symbols represent Dutch culture.

 We’ll talk about the most famous Dutch symbols below.